miztli/hybris/README.md

 Integration tests are essential for demonstrating that your new functionality works as expected.
 They notify you when you break existing behavior, and can therefore help reduce bugs.

+### Unit tests

+You can simulate dependencies to execute unit tests that run independently of the SAP Commerce platform.

+An integration test demonstrates that you have successfully achieved the expected behavior of classes that implement the BandService interface.
+However it is not truly testing the expected functionality of your particular DefaultBandService class.
+To do that you should mock up the dependencies, the BandDAO in this case, using Mockito in a new unit test class called DefaultBandServiceUnitTest.
+As this simulates a real DAO, the test requires no access to the SAP Commerce persistence layer, and therefore does not need to extend ServicelayerTransactionalTest.
+Instead it is a simple POJO and will run very quickly.

+You will test that the expected calls are made from the BandService to the BandDAO interface.
+No implementation of the BandDAO is needed when simulating the BandDAO interface.